 They are most active in the mornings, becoming quiescent after 2pm.
 The duke flies at cowslip time, late April through to late May, and nowadays is best seen in early to mid May.

-Where to see: Top sites are Noar Hill near Selborne in Hampshire, Heyshott Down on the West Sussex Downs, the lower slopes of Ivinghoe Beacon in the north Chilterns and Rodborough Common near Stroud in the Cotswolds.
-His grace even has his very own blog.
+Top sites are Noar Hill near Selborne in Hampshire, Heyshott Down on the West Sussex Downs, the lower slopes of Ivinghoe Beacon in the north Chilterns and Rodborough Common near Stroud in the Cotswolds.

 Pearl-bordered fritillary Boloria euphrosyne

 Another butterfly in rapid decline, having been widespread and locally common throughout southern and western mainland Britain.